-Figure 1: The difference between counting and proportions.
-The left panel shows two samples composed of 49 invariant OTUs in red, and 1 OTU that changes in count 10-fold (blue).
-The top part of the panel represents this as a bar plot, and the bottom as a scatter plot.
-This is the type of data that most current analysis tools in the microbiome filed expect.
-The middle panel shows the same samples after they have been sequenced and so constrained to have a constant sum.
+Figure 1: The difference between counting, proportions and ratios.
+The ‘Counts’ panel shows a scatter plot of two samples composed of 49 invariant taxa in open circles, and 1 taxon that changes in count 10-fold (black-filled circle).
+This is the type of data that most current analysis tools in the microbiome filed expect is being analyzed.
+The ‘Proportions’ panel shows the same samples after they have been sequenced and so constrained to have a constant sum.
 With such a constraint, there representation is the same whether the sum is 1 (as shown here) or an arbitrarily larger number (such as would be obtained from a sequencing instrument).
-The distortion in the data is obvious: the blue OTU still appears to be more abundant, but the red OTUs appear to have become less abundant!
-It is obvious that we would draw incorrect inferences regarding abundance changes in these data, yet this is the approach taken by existing tools.
-The third panel shows that much of this distortion can be removed using the centred log-ratio transformation.
+The distortion in the data is obvious: the black-filled cirle still appears to be more abundant, but the open circles appear to have become less abundant!
+It is obvious that we would draw incorrect inferences regarding abundance changes in these data, yet these are the data as used by existing tools.
+The third panel shows that much of this distortion can be removed using the a ratio transformation where each count (or proportion) is divided by the geometric mean of the 50 taxa in the sample a.
 Examination of the data after this transformation can thus provide more robust inferences.

 Figure 2: The left figure shows a covariance biplot of the abundance- filtered dataset, the right figure shows a scree plot of the same data.
-This exploratory analysis is much encouraging because the amount of variance explained is rather substantial with 0.469 of the variance being explained by component 1, and 0.139 being explained by component 2.
+This exploratory analysis is encouraging because the amount of variance explained is rather substantial with 0.469 of the variance being explained by component 1, and 0.139 being explained by component 2.
+The numbers on the left and right indicated unit-scaled variance of the taxa, the numbers on the top and right indicate unit scaled variances of the samples.
 The scree plot also shows that the majority of the variability is on component 1.
-We can interpret this biplot with some confidence.
+We can interpret this biplot with some confidence, although it is likely that any associations will be found to have large variation.

 Figure 3: Unsupervised clustering of the reduced dataset.
-The top figure shows a dendrogram of relatedness generated by unsupervised clustering of the Aitchison distances, which is the only distance that is robust to perturbations and sub-compositions of the data3.
+The top figure shows a dendrogram of relatedness generated by unsupervised clustering of the Aitchison distances, which is a distance that is robust to perturbations and sub-compositions of the data (Aitchison 1986).
 The bottom figure shows a stacked bar plot of the samples in the same order.
 The legend indicating the colour scheme for the taxa is on the right side.

 Figure 4: An effect plot showing the univariate differences between groups.
 The left plot shows a plot of the maximum variance within the B or A group vs. the difference between groups.
 Red points indicate those that have a mean Benjamini-Hochberg adjusted P-value of 0.05 or less using P values calculated with the Wilcoxon rank test.
 The middle plot shows a plot of the effect size vs. the adjusted P value.
 In general, effect size measures are more robust than are P values and are preferred.
 For a large sample size such as this one, an effect size of 0.5 or greater will likely correspond to biological relevance.
 The right plot shows a volcano plot where the difference between groups is plotted vs the adjusted P value.